dracula/newterm2/README.md

 ## Prerequisites

-In order to use this Dracula theme for NewTerm you must have a Jailbroken device with [NewTerm](https://chariz.com/get/newterm) installed.
+In order to use this Dracula theme you must have a Jailbroken device with [NewTerm](https://chariz.com/get/newterm) installed.

 ## Install